 Argentina’s second center for quality wine production, Cafayate is a popular tourist destination but still has a tranquil small-town feel.
-It’s a spectacularly scenic place, with the green of the vines backed by the soaring mountains beyond, and is one of northwest Argentina’s most seductive destinations.
-It’s easily reached from Salta via the tortured rockscapes of the Quebrada de Cafayate; it’s also the southern terminus of the Valles Calchaquíes route.
+It’s spectacularly scenic, with the green of the vines backed by soaring mountains beyond, and is one of northwest Argentina’s most seductive destinations.
+It’s easily reached from Salta via the tortured rockscapes of the Quebrada de Cafayate; it’s also a major stop on RN40 and the Valles Calchaquíes route.
 With a selection of excellent accommodations for every budget, and several wineries to visit in and around town, it invites laying up for a while to explore the surrounding area.
 Also, check out the excellent artesanía.

 Cafayate is famous for its torrontés, a grape producing aromatic dry white wine, but the bodegas hereabouts also produce some fine reds from cabernet sauvignon, malbec and tannat.